 Two firing properties had a high spread in the fitted models.
 In the serial correlation the models had some tendency to underestimate the cell's SC.
 The second property was the slope of the f_0 response.
 Here one possible source is that the fitted Boltzmann function and its slope are quite sensitive to miss-detections of spikes.
 A wrong estimate of the firing frequency for a single contrast can strongly influence the slope of the fitted Boltzmann function.
-Unlike the baseline firing properties there do not seem to be cases in which the model cannot fit the f-I curves.
+Unlike the baseline firing properties there don't seem to be cases in which the model cannot fit the f-I curves.
 The problematic cases shown in figure 10 are both generally possible (fig. 9) so improvements in the cost function and fitting routine should also further improve the model consistency for the adaption responses.

-Comparing the correlation between the firing properties of the data and the models clear discrepancies could be seen, (fig. 14) with four additional and one missing significant correlation.
+Comparing the correlation between the firing properties of the data and the models showed clear discrepancies (fig. 14) with four additional and one missing significant correlation.
 The added correlation between bursts and baseline firing rate could be a result of the slightly stronger correlations between CV and base rate and between bursts and CV.
 The difficulties of the model to fit strongly bursting cells with a long pause between bursts could also have introduced this correlation as these cells would show high burstiness and a low firing rate.
 The correlation between f_0 slope and base rate might also be caused by a slight increase in the correlations between f{∞} slope and base rate and f{∞} slope and f_0 slope.
-The other two added correlations are between the SC and the base rate as well as the f{∞} slope, where the former may again have caused the latter because of the correlation between f{∞} and base rate.
-Finally the one missing correlation in the models is the one between base rate and VS, which is an unexpected correlation.
-This was also looked at in Walz (2013), but only 23 exclusively non bursting cells were used, which makes a direct comparison difficult.
-The data there shows the correlation between SC and base rate which is shown by the models in this work.
-This might indicate that the highest bursting cells that are not fitted well remove this correlation from the population in the data or that there is not enough data to robustly define the correlation.
+The other two added correlations are between the SC and the base rate as well as the f{∞} slope, where the former may again caused the latter because of the correlation between f{∞} and base rate.
+Finally the one missing correlation.
+This was also looked at in Walz (2013) but only 23 cells were used and they were exclusively non bursting cells which makes a direct comparison difficult.
+The data there showed the correlation between SC and base rate which is shown by the models in this work.
+This might indicate that the highest bursting cells that are not fitted well, "remove" this correlation from the population in the data or that there is not enough data to robustly define the correlation.

-The parameters of the fitted models also show extensive correlations between each other.
+The parameters of the fitted models also showed extensive correlations between each other.
 This is an indication of strong compensation effects between them (Olypher and Calabrese, 2007).
 Which is especially clear for the input gain α and the bias current I{Bias} that have a nearly perfect correlation and control the models baseline firing rate together.
 Note that the refractory period t{ref} is the only completely independent variable.
 This might show a certain independence between the strength of the burstiness and the other firing characteristics, which could be more closely investigated by looking at the sensitivity of models firing properties to changes in t{ref} .

-5.2 Heterogeneous Population
+6.2 Heterogeneous Population

-The correlations and the estimated parameter distributions were used in form of their covariances to draw random parameter sets from a multivariate normal distribution.
+The correlations and the estimated parameter distributions were used form of their covariances to draw random parameter sets from a multivariante normal distribution.
 The drawn parameters show the expected distributions but different correlations.
 That could mean that the 54 models used to calculate them were to few to give enough statistical power for the correct estimation of all correlations.
 Drawing more models and compensating for the increase in power showed that the involved correlations stay inconsistent, which points to an uncertainty already in the measured covariance matrix of the data.
 This could be further investigated with a robustness analysis estimating the reliability of the computed covariances.